Nori-zk/nori-bridge-sdk/contracts/mina/minter/README.md

-# Mina zkApp: Contracts
+# Mina zkApp: Token

-This template uses TypeScript.
+A Mina zk-program contract allowing users to mint tokens on Nori Bridge.

 ## How to build